batsuev/google-closure-fabric/README.md

     fab bootstrap

-It will create contrib folder with google closure stylesheets, google closure templates, google closure library and plovr.
+It will create contrib folder with google closure stylesheets, google closure templates, google closure library, google closure compiler and plovr.

 For building all just type: